weaverryan/ioEditableContentPlugin/README.markdown

 Please clone and improve this plugin!
 Any feedback is welcomed - including design related :).
-If you have any ideas, notice any bugs, or have any ideas, you can reach me at ryan [at] thatsquality.com.
+If you have any ideas, notice any bugs, or have any ideas, you can reach me at ryan [at] thatsquality.com or @weaverryan.

 A bug tracker is available at [http://redmine.sympalphp.org/projects/editable-content](http://redmine.sympalphp.org/projects/editable-content)